colyseus/docs/docs/server/room.md

 update (deltaTime) {
     // implement your physics or world updates here!
-    // this is a good place to update your `this.state` }
+    // this is a good place to update the room state
+}
 ```